ivoitovych/tt-metal/tt-train/TTNN_BUG_REPORT_SOFTMAX_BFLOAT16_PRECISION.md

-# TTNN Bug Report: Bfloat16 Softmax Loses Precision on BERT Attention Patterns
+# TTNN Bug Report: BERT Models Show PCC 0.81 - Precision Loss in Softmax Chain

 **Date**: 2025-11-14
 **Reporter**: Iaroslav Voitovych
 **Severity**: **P0 CRITICAL** - Precision Loss
-**Component**: TTNN bfloat16 softmax kernel **Status**: **WORKAROUND DEPLOYED** - Bug remains in TTNN
+**Component**: TTNN softmax and/or attention mechanism integration **Status**: **WORKAROUND DEPLOYED** - Root cause unclear **Reproducibility**: **Only in full BERT model** - NOT reproducible in isolation

 ---

 ## Executive Summary

-The TTNN softmax operation with **bfloat16 accumulation** loses catastrophic precision when processing BERT attention score patterns, causing PCC to drop from expected >0.999 to 0.81.
-This makes all BERT models (and likely other transformers) unusable with native bfloat16 accumulation.

-**Critical Finding**: The bug is **data-dependent** - random test data works perfectly (PCC >0.999), but real BERT attention scores trigger the precision loss.
+When running complete BERT models end-to-end, final outputs show catastrophic precision loss (PCC 0.81 vs expected >0.999).
+The issue appears related to softmax with bfloat16 accumulation, but **we cannot reproduce it in isolated tests**.

+**Critical Findings**:
+1. **Bug is real**: Full BERT execution consistently shows PCC 0.81
+2. **Workaround works**: Forcing FP32 accumulation in softmax restores PCC >0.95
+3. **Cannot isolate**: Same data in standalone softmax tests shows PCC >0.999
+4. **Context-dependent**: Requires full multi-layer BERT execution to manifest

-**Impact**: All transformer models using scaled dot-product attention are affected.
+**Impact**: All BERT models (and likely other transformers) affected.

-**Workaround**: Force FP32 accumulation in softmax (performance penalty).
+**Workaround**: Force FP32 accumulation in softmax operations (performance penalty).

+⚠️ **LIMITATION**: This report documents the workaround and its effectiveness, but we have **NOT** successfully isolated the root cause or created a minimal reproduction.

 ---